autumn olive crochet babydoll dress ♡

 for my example pieces which are 38” around, I use about 400 yards – 225g of sugar n’ cream cotton yarn or 180g of red heart super saver acrylic yarn

-feel free to experiment with any type of crochet top such as a bralette or a short sweater (you can also just add sleeves to this one) granny squares, or fun stitches such as lemon peel.
-I wouldn’t recommend using a lighter yarn unless you are using a particularly lightweight fabric
+feel free to experiment with any type of crochet top/bralette, granny squares, or fun stitches such as lemon peel — I wouldn’t recommend using a lighter yarn unless you are using a particularly lightweight fabric

-any fabric (around 2 yards; enough for 2 panels & 4 pockets)
+any soft/drapey fabric (around 2 yards; enough to cut 2 panels & 4 pockets)

-most of the material I’ve been using for these dresses has been thrifted, either as a raw cut of fabric, bed sheets, curtains, etc. you could even use a skirt or dress that is already made if you want to go the easy way!
+most of the material I’ve been using for these dresses has been store bought cotton fabric or thrifted polyster/cotton/flannel bed sheets, curtains, etc. you could even use a skirt or dress that is already made if you want to go the easy way!

 CHECK GAUGE ♡